jan-dh/md-blog/src/pages/working-with-babel-7-and-webpack/index.md

 #### @babel/register
 This package will enable us to use new features of javascript in our Webpack config.
 So not only the code we are going to output runs through Babel, but our javascript config files for Webpack will run through it as well.
 #### @babel/preset-env
 Knowing what browser supports what javascript feature is essential in transforming your code.
 Here is where `preset-env` comes in.
 It handles what transforms should be applied, based on your own input.
-You tell Babel: "I need support for these browsers" and it will transform your javascript so it will work on the list you provide.
+You tell Babel: "I need support for these browsers", and it will transform your javascript so it will work on the list you provide.
 #### @babel/polyfill
 Sometimes the browsers you want to support need a little extra help for certain features. `@babel/polyfill` will provide polyfills for those featured, based on what browsers you wish to support.
 #### babel-loader